zendesk/zendesk_api_client_php/README.md

 2. Make your feature addition or bug fix.
 3. Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-4. Commit and do not mess with version or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+4. Commit and do not mess with version or history.
+(If you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 5. Send a pull request.
 Bonus points for topic branches.